Training & development learning well August blog post round up

 Lulled to sleep in a mosquito net

-Posted by Lee-Anne Ragan | Filed under change management & wellness, Travel
+Posted by Lee-Anne Ragan | Filed under Change management & wellness, Travel

 Enroute home from Nairobi to Vancouver.
 I’ve switched one cocoon (mosquito net encased bed) for another (airplane).
 Sleeping within a mosquito net is like: - going to bed in a fairy’s nest - entering a butterfly’s silken home - entering a den of cotton candy - being free and cocooned simultaneously Where are you free [...]